lsandini/cgmsim-www/docs/admin/profile/preprofile.md

-On your first login, you will be presented the opportunity to create a random profile for your virtual subject.
-This menu will be presented only once !
+On your first login, you will be presented the opportunity to create a random profile for your virtual subject. <u>This pre-profile page  will be presented only once !</u>

-Press the "Random Create" button until satisfied byt the suggestion, or alternatively manually select the gender, age, weight and height of your subject, and then save your settings.
+Press the "Random Create" button until satisfied with the suggestion.
+Alternatively, manually select the gender, age, weight and height of your subject, and then save your settings.

 After this, you will be taken to CGMSIM's Admin Panel.